codeaffen/codeaffen.org/_posts/2021-01-07-writing-phpipam-ansible-modules.md

 If you already had developed a ansible module you know that it's starts with an instace of `AnsibleModule`.

 We decided to put some common code to a separate class which derives from `AnsibleModule`.
-This class have to be used for new modules as the base class.
+This class has to be used for new modules as the base class.
 This base class is located in `phpipam_helper` module.

 ~~~python
 from ansible_collections.codeaffen.phpipam.plugins.module_utils.phpipam_helper import PhpipamEntityAnsibleModule